orlof/xcb3-ext/readme.md

 ### **Return Value:**

-- `GetPixel()` returns the pixel state as a BYTE value.
-The state can be one of the following:
+- `GetPixel()` returns the pixel value as a BYTE value.
+The value can be one of the following:
+  - 0 if the pixel is set to background color
   - 1 if the pixel is set to foreground color
-  - 0 if the pixel is set to background color

 ### **Usage Notes:**

-- Utilize the `GetPixel()` subroutine when you need to determine the color of a specific pixel in the `STANDARD_BITMAP_MODE`.
+- Utilize the `GetPixel()` subroutine when you need to determine the value of a specific pixel in the `STANDARD_BITMAP_MODE`.
 It can be useful for various pixel-level operations or conditional logic based on pixel color.

 - Ensure that the coordinates (`x`, `y`) are within the valid ranges to retrieve accurate pixel color information.

-The `GetPixel()` subroutine provides a convenient way to retrieve the color of a specific pixel in the `STANDARD_BITMAP_MODE`, allowing you to perform operations or make decisions based on the pixel's color.

 [Back to TOC](#table-of-contents)